openstack/security-doc/security-guide-rst/source/management/management-interfaces.rst

    For example, the dashboard now implements all of the main Networking features.

--  It is an extensible Django web application that allows easy plug-in of third-party products and services, such as billing, monitoring, and additional management tools.
+-  It is an extensible :term:`Django` web application that allows easy plug-in of third-party products and services, such as billing, monitoring, and additional management tools.

 -  The dashboard can also be branded for service providers and other commercial vendors.